UVA Wise’s first Teaching in Appalachia Conference features novelist Silas House - NewsBreak

 Daniel Boone and David Crockett won’t be in the same district for several sports for the next two school years, a situation created by new classification numbers.
 The TSSAA recently released the numbers for the 2023-24 and 2024-25 school years, splitting the Washington County rivals into different districts for four sports.

 ELIZABETHTON — During a brief meeting on Thursday afternoon, the Carter County School Board gave unanimous approval to Bible Released Time for students under a Camp Ta-Pa-Win-Go program and also gave authority for Director of Schools Brandon Carpenter to move forward on two capital projects.
-The school board unanimously...
+The board unanimously approved...

+Crooked Road Ramblers to bring traditional music 'with drive' to Carter Fold

+HILTONS — The Crooked Road Ramblers focus on country, bluegrass and instrumental dance music — but with a kick.
+The band will perform its mixture of mountain music at the Carter Family Fold on Saturday at 7:30 p.m. as part of the historic music venue’s 2022 season of shows.

 Johnson City Press